 This certificate response will include the STI Certificate requested in the CSR.
 It will also include the complete certificate chain.
 The certificates are encoded with the PEM textual encoding according to RFC 7468, Textual Encodings of PKIX, PKCS, and CMS Structures [Ref 14].

 The SP-KMS shall store the end-entity certificate and all intermediate certificates in the STI-CR and make the URL available to the STI-AS.
+The SP-KMS shall ensure that the URL to each certificate chain in the STI-CR is unique (i.e., when an end-entity certificate is renewed, the SP-KMS shall not reuse the URL of the certificate being replaced for the newly issued certificate).
 The end-entity certificate shall be listed first followed by all intermediate certificates.
 The certificates shall be listed in order such that each certificate is followed by the certificate that issued it.
 The root certificate shall not be included.
 Each certificate shall be encoded with the PEM textual encoding according to RFC 7468 [Ref 14].

 The STI-CR shall only accept HTTPS requests.
 The STI-CR shall listen for requests on port 443 or 8443.
 The STI-CR shall not use URLs that contain a userinfo subcomponent, query component, or fragment identifier component as described in [RFC 3986].
 The STI-CR shall use URLs with a path that ends with “.pem”.
 The STI-CR shall implement the cache control behavior described in [RFC 7234].
-The STI-CR HTTP response shall include the “Cache-Control” header with a “public” cache directive and “max-age” cache directive.
+The STI-CR HTTP response shall include the “Cache-Control” header with a “public” cache directive, “immutable” cache directive (as described in [RFC 8246]), and “max-age” cache directive.
 The “max-age” cache directive shall contain a value of at least 86,400 seconds (24 hours).
 Additional non-conflicting cache directives may be included.

 STI Certificate Management Sequence Diagrams